 This type of affirmation negatively hypnotizes you into failing and not trying.
 An opposite affirmation could be something like

 “I choose to let go and overcome what worries me.
 I choose to relax.
 I can do this and I will do this”

 If you resist change you stay stuck in your negative affirmations and nothing changes.
 It is not a matter of saying affirmations that are true.
-It’s a matter of using affirmations that you can believe in and that you believe that are going to be beneficial for you.
-Believe in what you want to feel and you’ll begin to feel the way you believe .
+It’s a matter of using affirmations that you can believe in and that you believe that is going to be beneficial for you.
+Believe in what you want to feel and you’ll begin to feel the way you believe.

 You can use affirmations by reading them, listening to them under the form of an MP3 or by remembering and recalling them during the day while you wait or you do the dishes or such like activity.
 Affirmations are used under the form of suggestions under hypnosis or in subliminal audio.